-• Soil Conservation for Sustainable Sugarcane Production (\$396,000)

-The Sugarcane Field Station in Canal Point, Florida, develops high-yielding, diseaseresistant sugarcane cultivars.
-Previous research has identified the effects on yield, morphology, and physiology of sugarcane grown under high water tables and flood and applied these results to soil management options to reduce loss of the organic soils in the region while still maintaining a productive agriculture.
-Recent research has also targeted optimization of sugarcane production on sandy soils, as sugarcane in Florida is expanding to these soils.
-Improved knowledge of the physiologic, morphologic, and agronomic responses of sugarcane genotypes to sand soils and shallow muck, and for resistance to economically limiting diseases, will help improve adaptation, yields, and selection for these conditions.
+• Soil Conservation for Sustainable Sugarcane Production (\$362,900).
+The Sugarcane Field Station in Canal Point, Florida, develops high-yielding, disease-resistant sugarcane cultivars for both organic (muck) and sand soils.
+Recently, a cultivar development program was initiated targeted toward the optimization of sugarcane production on sandy soils, as sugarcane in Florida is expanding to these soils.
+Improved knowledge of the physiologic, morphologic, and agronomic responses of sugarcane genotypes to sand soils and shallow muck as well as the deeper muck soil will help improve adaptation, yields, and selection for these conditions.
+Research on resistance to economically limiting diseases has received increased emphasis because of the impact of brown and orange rust diseases.